Circus Live

-Circus Live is a 3-disc live album by John Cale released on February 19, 2007.
+Circus Live is a 3-disc live album by the Welsh musician John Cale released on February 19, 2007.
 The contents were recorded live on the 2004 and 2006 European tours.
 One of the discs is a DVD containing rehearsal footage, a music video, and a two audio tracks.

 One performance included, September 12, 2004, at the Paradiso in Amsterdam, was broadcast on air and online.